HeadspaceMeditation/gingerbox/README.md

 After login into Google Drive, this file will be available inside the home folder.
 Download this file for your automation needs.

-Please make sure that you always keep it secure and make it available for only to authorized personnel and systems within your organization.
+Please make sure that you always keep it secure and make it available only to authorized personnel and systems within your organization.
 In case of any unauthorized access to these credentials, please reach out to Ginger.io immediately to help protect your Eligibility Files and rotate the credentials.